DPacko/Web-Scraping-Node.js/README.md

 # Web Scraping in Node.js
-simple web crawler on Node.js using cheerio and request-promise node modules
+simple web scraper on Node.js using cheerio and request-promise node modules
 ### Table with results is displayed on command line